Strategic Housing Land Availability Assessment

 Please note: The Strategic Housing Land Availability Assessment does not allocate sites for housing development, and nor does the inclusion of a site in the SHLAA necessarily mean that it is considered appropriate for housing or would be granted planning permission.

 The decision on whether or not any site is allocated for housing or an alternative land use will only be made through the Local Plan's development plan documents, informed also by the distribution of the borough's housing needs and requirements for other land uses in different parts of the borough.

-To buy copies of the Strategic Housing Land Availability Assessment documents and map, please see our publications and fees page.
+To buy copies of the Strategic Housing Land Availability Assessment documents and map, see publications and fees.